TheWover/donut/docs/2019-5-7-Introducing-Donut.md

 Please Note: This is intended **only** as a Proof-of-Concept to demonstrate the anomalous behavior produced by CLR injection and how it may be detected.
 It should not be used in any way in a production environment.

 I am not a defender, but the following pseudocode is my attempt at an analytic that follows this logic.
+The DLLs that are associated with the CLR all start with "msco", such as "mscorlib.dll" and "mscoree.dll".
+As such, we watch for their loading, then check if the program that loaded them is a valid .NET Assembly.

 ```
 void CLR_Injection: